 James Alsay Bertrand was a Southerner, born on 24th February 1900 in Biloxi, Mississippi.
 Whilst his parents weren’t musical, Hero #14 Andrew Hilaire was a cousin, and Jimmy’s uncle, Alphonse Ferzand, played bass in the Original Creole Band – the first New Orleans jazz band to ever tour widely.
 We know little else of Bertrand’s early life, besides that at the time of the 1910 U.S. Census the family was still in Biloxi and had expanded to five, and that in 1913 the Bertrands joined many other families making the Great Migration north to settle in Chicago.
 As a young teenager, he studied drums at the Catholic school on 55th and Halstead St., and at the specialist music school established by W.L.
 Jackson.
 (This Mr. Jackson had a stepson – a boy violinist named Erskine, who we will be hearing from again very soon in this story).
 Jimmy’s talent was obvious, and he soon graduated to take “lessons with the best musicians in this country” – particularly Bill Cussack of the Tivoli Theatre orchestra, and Roy Knapp, the Minneapolis Symphony Orchestra percussionist and legendary teacher, whose other students included Gene Krupa.

 The stepson of Jimmy Bertrand’s childhood music teacher ‘Old Man Jackson’ had recently returned from Lane College in Tennessee, where he had been studying music.
 Erskine Tate was now in his early 20s, and an ambitious professional violinist and would-be bandleader.
-In 1919, he won a contract to assemble a band for the brand-new Vendome Theater, a cinema and cabaret just a few blocks down from the State Theater where Jimmy was appearing.
+In 1919, he won a contract to assemble a band for the brand-new Vendome Theater, a cinema and cabaret just a few blocks up from the State Theater where Jimmy was appearing.
 It’s not known for certain whether Tate hired Bertrand purely on the strength of his rising reputation on the Stroll, or whether (as I prefer to imagine) the two had become friends in their boyhoods when Bertrand (who was the younger by a few years) was studying music with Tate’s stepfather.
-Either way, the call was made, and soon Jimmy was moving his huge arsenal of percussion instruments down the street from the State to the Vendome.
+Either way, the call was made, and soon Jimmy was moving his huge arsenal of percussion instruments up the street from the State to the Vendome.
 Erskine Tate’s Vendome Symphony Orchestra, initially a nine-piece group composed of black and ‘creole’ musicians, was principally required to perform accompanying scores for the silent films shown nightly in the theatre, then to play hour-long jazz concerts between screenings to keep the patrons entertained.
 Tate’s musicians thus had to be versatile, accomplished technicians across the whole gamut of musical styles, as well as crack readers – and yet also able to convincingly improvise cutting-edge jazz.
 With his orchestral training and authentic Southern heritage, Jimmy Bertrand was the perfect drummer for the job.